A neural network-based approach to hybrid systems identification for control: Numerical experiments

-Referring to \gls{BFR}, all matrices have dimension $n\times N$ and, specifically, $X^+$ stacks the true data, $\bar X^+$ is the componentwise average vector of $x$, while $\hat X^+$ is the predicted value of $\hat X^+$ obtained in open-loop prediction.
+We then evaluate the approximation quality of the models obtained on the basis of open-loop predictions, produced by exciting the trained $\mc N_\theta$ with an unseen input sequence for 1000 time steps, and employing standard metrics \cite{breschi2016identification,breschi2016piecewise,mejari2018towards,masti2021learning} such as \gls{BFR}, defined as $ \mathrm{BFR}=\|\hat X^+ -X^+\|_F/\| X^+ - \bar X^+\|_F, $ and the \gls{RMS} error, $ \mathrm{RMS}=\sqrt{\frac{1}{N} \sum_{i=1}^{N}\|x^{+,(i)}-\hat x^{+,(i)}\|_2^2}~. $ Referring to \gls{BFR}, all matrices have dimension $n\times N$, with $X^+$ stacking the true data, $\bar X^+$ is the componentwise average vector of $x$, while $\hat X^+$ is the predicted value of $\hat X^+$ obtained in open-loop prediction.
+For system identification purposes, a high (respectively, low) value for \gls{BFR} (\gls{RMS}) is desirable.

-Unless otherwise stated, all tests have been conducted by making using 5000 normalized samples.
-We include white noise $N(0,0.01)$ to the sequence of state measurements to simulate the presence of measurement disturbances.
+Unless otherwise stated, all tests have been conducted by using 5000 normalized samples, adding white noise $N(0,0.01)$ to the sequence of state measurements.

-\subsection{Comparison with \gls{PARC}}
+\subsection{Comparison with PARC}

-We first contrast the performance achieved by the proposed approach with that obtained by \gls{PARC}, a state-of-the-art \gls{PWA} regression method that has been configured to perform up to 25 iterations and consider 20 clusters.
+We first contrast the performance achieved by our method with that obtained by \gls{PARC}, a state-of-the-art \gls{PWA} regression method that has been configured to perform up to 25 iterations and consider 20 clusters.
 To take into account the nonconvex nature of both learning problems, each test has been repeated for 10 different initial conditions of the optimizer.

-For reference, solving the training problem in \eqref{eq:training} required less than 3 minutes on a laptop equipped with a intel core i7-1165G7 processor.